-The Corona virus is an unprecedented and ever-changing event.
-In some cases, state law and government mandates can seem to be in conflict.
-While the information in this article covers general employment laws, it’s best to consult with a lawyer for more specific guidance.
+COVID-19 is an unprecedented and ever-changing event.
+In some cases, state law and government mandates may be in conflict with each other.
+While the information in this article covers general employment laws, you may need to consult with a lawyer for more specific guidance.

 Speak with Our Employment Law Team Today

 Simply researching employee rights can be confusing as federal and state are complicated and ever-changing.
-Contact us today to take action and get answers to your specific questions.
+Contact us today to take action if you think your employer has unlawfully violated your rights.
 An experienced employment law attorney can help you explore your options and protect your rights as an employee or former employee.